Quick Summary

 In summary, the President’s constitutional position combines symbolic representation with specific powers related to appointments and dismissals, making it a crucial role in India’s governance.

 The President’s role in our country is very crucial.
-While fulfilling their role, they also must follow the constitution.
+While fulfilling their role, they also must follow the Constitution.
 If they do not follow the constitution, the Parliament can directly impeach them.
 Presidents without support in the government are at risk, while those with backing often escape consequences.

-For example, In Peru, ongoing political turmoil and frequent leadership changes show that impeachment may not address the issues.
+For example, in Peru, ongoing political turmoil and frequent leadership changes show that impeachment may not address the issues.

-Moreover, impeachment of President of India does not guarantee the next leader will have the support needed to fix things and can sometimes worsen the situation.
+Moreover, the impeachment of President of India does not guarantee the next leader will have the support needed to fix things and can sometimes worsen the situation.

 While impeachment serves accountability, it can have unintended consequences for a nation’s stability and governance.